 • A child cannot get psychiatric or medical assistance necessary because of withheld information

-• Adoptive parents were emotionally or financially unprepared to deal with illness or disability of child
+• Adoptive parents were emotionally or financially unprepared to deal with illness or disability of the child

 The lawyers of The Horwitz Law Group can help you during this difficult time.
 We understand that as a parent, you may not want to end your relationship with your child.
 However, you may be entitled to financial remuneration for medical or psychiatric treatment that your child required as a result of an adoption agency’s negligence.
-Call (312) 641-9200 for a free consultation today.
+Contact us today to schedule a free consultation today.